List of Blockchain and Bitcoin Bills Filed in the Philippines

 • Recognition of blockchain, distributed ledger, and smart contracts as valid tools for government operations.

-• Government agencies mandated to integrate blockchain into relevant processes (e.g., data storage, transactions, and record-keeping).
+• Government agencies are mandated to integrate blockchain into relevant processes (e.g., data storage, transactions, and record-keeping).

 • Establishment of standards and guidelines for blockchain use in government.